apigee/apigee-m10n-drupal/README.md

 Development is happening in our [GitHub repository](https://github.com/apigee/apigee-m10n-drupal).
 The Drupal.org issue queue is disabled; we use the [Github issue queue](https://github.com/apigee/apigee-m10n-drupal/issues) to coordinate development.

-## Disclaimer
+## Support

-This is not an officially supported Google product.
+This project, which integrates Drupal 8 with Apigee Edge, is supported by Google.